-The overall financial position for Staffordshire Police has continued to improve in recent years, resulting in a more robust level of reserves that is more in line with reserve levels held nationally but is not excessive.
-I will continue to review the ongoing investment requirements of Staffordshire Police when considering future council tax proposals and how much the residents of Staffordshire will have to pay as I recognise that these are challenging financial times for everyone.
-With this, inflation and wage pressures in mind, I increased the council tax precept by 4.83% in 2023/24, equivalent to £12 per year.
-I will always aim to keep council tax as low as possible without compromising safety.
-The Council Tax increase is below the referendum limit which was set at £15 for Policing in 2023/24.
+I continue to review the ongoing investment requirements of Staffordshire Police when considering council tax proposals and how much the residents of Staffordshire will have to pay as I recognise that these are challenging financial times for everyone.
+With this, inflation and wage pressures in mind, I increased the council tax precept by 5.12% in 2025/26, equivalent to £14 per year which was in line with the referendum limit.
+I will always aim to keep council tax as low as possible without compromising safety and this increase was essential to limit reductions in service.